 If you happen to be in a far-off destination during an emergency situation, it’s important to have the knowledge and resources you need to get out of danger.
 Here’s what you need to know.

-Here’s how you can prepare for, respond to, and prevent the travel consequences of events like this one from affecting you.
+Here’s how you can prepare for, respond to, and possibly prevent the consequences of events like these ones from affecting you while traveling.

-The Department of State stays in contact with U.S. citizens traveling abroad about crises ranging from strikes to natural disasters and attacks.
-If needed, they can provide departure or evacuation assistance.
-In order to receive these alerts, sign up for the Smart Traveler Enrollment Program, providing a phone number or email address you know you’ll have access to while you’re traveling.
+Bottom line: Do your research before traveling, and keep up with the news while you’re there via push notifications on your phone.
+Since that incident in Greece, I’ve used the GeoBlue app (my travel insurance provider’s) for emergency notifications: Alerts about emergencies in my specific location, ranging from extreme weather to bridge collapses, stream through my phone in real-time when I’m traveling.
+The Department of State also stays in contact with U.S. citizens traveling abroad about crises ranging from strikes to natural disasters and attacks, and if needed they can provide departure or evacuation assistance to American citizens.
+In order to receive these free alerts, sign up for the Smart Traveler Enrollment Program, and be sure to provide a phone number or email address you know you’ll have access to while you’re traveling.

 More from SmarterTravel:

-A former news reporter, Associate Editor Shannon McMahon writes about travel news, trends, and advice.
+A former news reporter, SmarterTravel’s Shannon McMahon writes about all things travel.
 Follow her on Twitter @shanmcmahon_.